amelielabs/amelie-docs/content/sql/dml/truncate.md

 If the table schema is not defined, the table name will be searched in the **`public`** schema.

-Currently, the **`TRUNCATE`** operation cannot be part of multi-statement transactions.
+Currently, the **`TRUNCATE`** operation cannot be part of multi-statement transactions. it is recommended to run the [CHECKPOINT](/docs/storage/checkpoint) operation right after its completion.

 ---